LordMike/MBW.Libraries.DeviceIOControlLib/README.md

 **Opening and closing CD-ROM trays**

-A simple scenario is to open the CDRom tray.
-First we need a handle to the CDRom device.
+A simple scenario is to open the CD-ROM tray.
+First we need a handle to the CD-ROM device.
 A great tool to discover devices is the [Sysinternals Winobj][1] program.
 My CD-ROM drive is named: "\\.\CdRom0".
 I then use the [Win32 CreateFile()][2] to open the device.
 I do this with Win32 instead of FileStream as FileStream doesn't support devices - sadly.

     using System;
     using System.IO;